 Historical note and terminology

-Pain is experienced by as many as 90% of the patients with advanced cancer sometime in the course of their disease.
+Pain is experienced by as many as 90% of the patients with advanced cancer sometime during their disease.
 It is generally known that cancer pain is undertreated, the most common cause being inadequate assessment.
 Cancer pain may be acute or chronic and the latter may be neuropathic.
 The focus of this article is the evaluation of pain as a symptom of cancer with discussion of pathophysiology, assessment, differential diagnosis, diagnostic workup, and general management.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.